lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 -------------------

 One may want to examine a spectrum after it has been convolved with a particular effective area curve.
-One can generate such a spectrum using :class:`~soxs.spectra.ConvolvedSpectrum` from a :class:`~soxs.spectra.Spectrum` object and an ARF:
+One can generate such a :class:`~soxs.spectra.ConvolvedSpectrum` using the :meth:`~soxs.spectra.ConvolvedSpectrum.convolve` method, feeding it a :class:`~soxs.spectra.Spectrum` object and an ARF:

 .. code-block:: python

     from soxs import ConvolvedSpectrum
     # Assuming one created an ApecGenerator agen...
     spec2 = agen.get_spectrum(6.0, 0.3, 0.05, 1.0e-3)
-    cspec = ConvolvedSpectrum(spec2, "xrs_hdxi_3x10.arf")
+    cspec = ConvolvedSpectrum.convolve(spec2, "xrs_hdxi_3x10.arf")

 The spectrum in this object has units of
 :math:`{\rm photons}~{\rm s}^{-1}~{\rm keV}^{-1}`, and one can use many of